krieklambic/2021-DEV1-035/README.md

 #### Place a move

-To place a move, POST to the http://localhost:8080/tic-tac-toe/api/move with the move information in the body :
+To place a move, POST to the http://localhost:8080/tic-tac-toe/api/move url with the move information in the body :

 `curl --header "Content-Type: application/json"  --request POST --data '{"game" : {"id" : 1}, "cellNumber" : 1, "playerType" : "X"}' http://localhost:8080/tic-tac-toe/api/moves`

 The API will respond with the confirmed move information :

-'{"id":2,"cellNumber":1,"playerType":"X","active":true}'
+`'{"id":2,"cellNumber":1,"playerType":"X","active":true}'`

 #### Get the new status of the game with updated move